SPPearce/CompoundMatrixMethod/README.md

 # MMA-CompoundMatrixMethod
-Solving boundary-value eigenvalue problems in Mathematica using the Compound Matrix Method Mathematical details on the Compound Matrix Method may be found <a href=http://www.maths.gla.ac.uk/~xl/FYB-background.pdf>here </a> and at this <a href=https://mathematica.stackexchange.com/questions/155079/finding-eigenvalues-for-a-boundary-value-problem>stack exchange question</a>.
+Solving boundary-value eigenvalue problems in Mathematica using the Compound Matrix Method to construct the Evans function.

+Mathematical details on the Compound Matrix Method may be found <a href=http://www.maths.gla.ac.uk/~xl/FYB-background.pdf>here </a> and at this <a href=https://mathematica.stackexchange.com/questions/155079/finding-eigenvalues-for-a-boundary-value-problem>stack exchange question</a>.